SUBSEA NORM DETECTION

 NORM IN SUBSEA PIPELINES

-Just as with top-sides pipework, NORM can accumulate in subsea pipelines as well.
-The accumulation of NORM can greatly influence the final decommissioning and potential abandonment of subsea pipework.
-When any pipework (or even attendant infrastructure such as valves, manifolds and heat-exchangers) is retrieved from the seabed, an accumulation of NORM can pose a health and environmental hazard.
-Being able to ascertain the presence of significant build-ups of NORM can greatly mitigate the risk and allow more informed planning and decision making.
+Just as with topside pipework, NORM can also accumulate in subsea pipelines.
+The accumulation of NORM can greatly influence the decommissioning and abandonment of subsea pipework on the seabed.
+When any subsea equipment such as flexible risers or manifolds, are retrieved from the seabed, there is a potential for accumulation of NORM within the internal surfaces.
+Being able to ascertain the presence of significant build-up of NORM can greatly mitigate the risk of exposure to personnel and impact on the environment.

 USING PIG PATROL?

-Though Pig Patrol was initially designed for tracking pigs with on-board radioisotopes, the outstanding performance of the detection system allows the use of the Pig Patrol for detection of significant NORM in subsea pipelines.
+Though Pig Patrol was initially designed for tracking pigs with on-board radioisotopes, the smart algorithm and outstanding performance of the detection system allows the use of the Pig Patrol for detection of significant NORM in subsea pipelines.
+Allowing the operator to make informed decisions for future work in the field.